 Instead of looking for dental professionals on Craigslist or advertising available positions with temp job agencies, choose to hire your dental staff using a modern, innovative platform that specializes in matching the best dental professionals with practices that need staff

 With Cloud Dentistry, you can browse the profiles of hundreds of qualified dental professionals in your area and choose the ones you think will fit in with your practice the best the next time someone in your office goes on vacation or is sick.

-Our messaging system lets you chat to prospective employees directly so you can get to know them a little before you hire them for the specific hours you need, keeping your costs down to a minimum.
+The messaging system lets you chat to prospective employees directly so you can get to know them a little before you hire a dentist for the specific hours you need, keeping your costs down to a minimum.
 And if you find someone who’s such a great asset to your business that you want to take them on full time, you can do so without paying any permanent placement costs.

 Cloud Dentistry isn’t just an excellent choice for hiring dental hygienists, dental assistants and front office staff.
 It’s also the perfect solution when you need to employ a dentist.
 Bringing in a second dentist is one of the easiest ways to significantly increase the profit of your business and help it thrive.